shamicker/DFND/Youtube Data Project Summary.md

 ## [Views - 3 levels](https://public.tableau.com/views/YoutubeViews/TotalViews?:embed=y&:display_count=yes)

 The second insight is the number of times videos have been viewed - by Category, Channel and per video's Title.
+The bubble chart gives an idea of the breadth of views; I wanted to emphasize how much more views there are for certain videos than the majority.
+Because there is so much information in it, the 2 bar charts show the Category and Channel rankings in a much more accessible way.

-I have colored the categories to give an idea of their distribution across the titles and channels; the color legend is simply Views per Category sorted alphabetically (which you can change if you click on the tiny popup when hovering over "Views" under the Category chart).
+The categories are colored to give an idea of their distribution across the titles and channels.
+The palette would have been blue but since, as a set with the other visualizations, it shows different information, I thought gradients of yellow to green would be suitable while maintaining accessibility.
+The color legend is simply Views per Category sorted alphabetically (which you can change if you click on the tiny popup when hovering over "Views" under the Category chart).

-You'll probably notice first, in the bubbles, that *YouTube Rewind: The Shape of 2017* looks to be the most watched video title (size correlates to the sum of views), followed by the *Marvel Studios' Avengers: Infinity War Official Trailer* (780 million and 669 million views, respectively).
+You'll probably notice first, in the bubbles, that the majority of videos have a relatively small number of views, as well as spanning the 16 Categories.
+The size of the large bubbles, which correlates to the sum of views, is significant in comparison! *YouTube Rewind: The Shape of 2017* looks to be the most watched video title ), followed by the *Marvel Studios' Avengers: Infinity War Official Trailer* (780 million and 669 million views, respectively).

 The most-viewed category is Music and then Entertainment, with about 8.8 billion views and 7 billion views respectively.
 There's a very sharp drop after that.
 The channel that has the most views is Marvel Entertainment (904 million).